Dominicp16/Schwimmble/README.md

 unzip the downloaded .zip file (see step 2)

 STEP 2:
-go to the old schwimmble folder and rename the folder called "Schwimmble" to something else, preferably the version number
+go to the old schwimmble folder and rename the folder called "Schwimmble" to something else, preferably the ver number

 STEP 3:
 drag the folder in the newly unzipped folder into the old schwimmble folder</br>